 Again, Sexton Group was recognized for industry leadership in March 2002, when owner Ken Sexton was awarded the WRLA’s 2002 Industry Achievement Award.
 The WRLA celebrated Sexton’s keen sense of the significance of good interpersonal relationships in the context of business.
 “You, Ken, are in the top of your class by recognizing the importance of the right people and the right purpose,” said WRLA President Stan Burkholder at the ceremony.
 “Thank you for solidifying the industry as you have.”

 In 2006, Steve Buckle was hired to succeed Bob Mondy, who retired in 2009.
 Thus began another round of rapid growth as the group expanded its membership base in Ontario and the Atlantic provinces.

 By December of 2011, Sexton Group had increased its national presence to over 400 member locations Canada wide.
 Efficiency, accuracy and member focus remain the name of the game.
 With only 16 employees, Sexton Group relies heavily on technology to manage 1000’s of invoices a month.
 Further investments in administrative and communications technology continue to be made.

-January 2014 Steve Buckle was appointed President of the Sexton Group, to accomodate this change, Brian Kusisto moved into the role of CEO and Ken Sexton to the role of Chairman.
+January 2014 Steve Buckle was appointed President of the Sexton Group, to accommodate this change, Brian Kusisto moved into the role of CEO and Ken Sexton to the role of Chairman.

 Sexton employees are squarely focused on the one-to-one communication necessary to understand and resolve issues and opportunities in 100’s of communities across Canada.
-“Every day is a new day and every market is unique and they require our full attention,” states Steve Buckle.
+“Every day is a new day and every market is unique and they require our full attention,” states Eric Palmer.

-“We value the relationship with our members and suppliers,” says CEO Brian Kusisto.
+“We value the relationship with our members and suppliers,” says CEO Steve Buckle.
 “Everything we do is in their best interest.
 They make Sexton Group successful.”